What Are the Different Career Paths in Healthcare Analytics?

 At a minimum, data professionals in this job market will need an undergraduate degree, but finding a bachelor’s degree in healthcare data analysis is relatively uncommon.
 Instead, you’ll have to pursue an associate’s degree or bachelor’s degree in a related field—like medicine, math, science, technology, or business—and complete the necessary remaining credits through a certification program, which takes a minimum of six months to complete.

 Many people choose to go to graduate school and pursue a healthcare analytics degree instead, such as a Master of Science in Healthcare Analytics (MSHCA).
-Since this degree can be completed in just one year, sets you up for a better healthcare data analyst salary, and is preferred by hiring committees, an MSHCA degree is a popular choice for future data analysts.
+Since this degree can be completed in just one year, sets you up for a better healthcare data analyst salary, and is preferred by hiring committees, an MSHCA degree is a popular choice for taking a data analyst role in the future2.

 Healthcare Analyst Careers